civican/legisinfo/44-1/bills/C-45/bill_text.md

   **(4)** The `Statutory Instruments Act` does not apply in respect of procedures established under subsection (3).

-> **Explanatory Note**:
-> New.

 ### Section 24

 Section 51 of the Act is replaced by the following:

 ### Section 51

-  ****(1)**** On receipt of a notice from the First Nations Tax Commission under paragraph 33(3)(b) or from the First Nations Finance Authority under subsection 86(4), the Board shall either require the First Nation to enter into a co-management arrangement in accordance with section 52 or assume third-party management in accordance with section 53, as the Board sees fit.
+  **(1)** On receipt of a notice from the First Nations Tax Commission under paragraph 33(3)(b) or from the First Nations Finance Authority under subsection 86(4), the Board shall either require the First Nation to enter into a co-management arrangement in accordance with section 52 or assume third-party management in accordance with section 53, as the Board sees fit.

   **(2)** On receipt of a notice from the First Nations Finance Authority under subsection 86(5), the Board shall either require the First Nation to enter into a co-management arrangement in accordance with section 52.1 or assume third-party management in accordance with section 53.1, as the Board sees fit.

-> **Explanatory Note**:
-> Existing text of section 51:
-> *Existing Text*:
-> > On receipt of a notice from the First Nations Tax Commission under paragraph 33(3)(b) or from the First Nations Finance Authority under subsection 86(4), the Board shall either require the First Nation to enter into a co-management arrangement in accordance with section 52 or assume third-party management of the First Nation's local revenues in accordance with section 53, as the Board sees fit.

 ### Section 25